 Edison House Group

-A full makeover including logo design, bespoke font design, visual identity and signage.
+A full visual makeover including logo design, bespoke font design, website and signage.

 Over the course of nearly 30 years, Edison House Group has grown from a small local electrical contractor into a multi-layered organisation.
 With its portfolio of brands, Edison House delivers a diverse range of quality products & services to its customers.

 As the company has grown, it has branched out into new markets such as supplying furniture online.
 It is this ability to identify new openings and quickly change direction that has contributed to its success story – in 2016 they were listed 29th in the top 100 list (source: Suffolk Ltd 2016) of independent Suffolk businesses, ranked by turnover.

 The client wanted a clean, subtle logo that would sit in the background without dominating the other brands.
 At first I experimented with Gill Sans, but it just didn't quite work – although I couldn't put my finger on the problem...